Dates for the 2021 workshops:

 Classes generally have a maximum of 15 students.
 Some may have more or less than this figure due to the nature of the subject or the discretion of the instructor, and limits for each class will be indicated in our catalog.
-Several of the 2019 workshops filled up early last year and we expect that trend to continue as more of our programs approach their limits, and although our schedule of classes is not currently complete, pre-registrations from this newsletter are strongly encouraged.
+Many of our workshops fill up early and we expect that trend to continue as more of our programs approach their limits, and although our schedule of classes is not currently complete, pre-registrations from this newsletter are strongly encouraged.
 While it doesn’t guarantee that you’ll get all the classes you want, pre-registration definitely gives you the best chance at doing so.
 Folks may register with a tuition deposit of $100 and may reserve housing without a deposit.
 The deadline for pre-registration is Feb.
-8. Pre-registrants will be sent a class schedule as soon as it is ready and given priority in class assignments.
+5. NOTE: If you were registered for the 2020 workshops and chose to have us credit your funds toward 2021, you are automatically pre-registered for next summer.
+If your contact info has changed since last spring, please send us your updated info.
+Pre-registrants will be sent a class schedule as soon as it is ready and given priority in class assignments.
 Full payment is required by May 31 to guarantee a space.
 After that date, class reservations will be unconfirmed until we receive the balance.
 If we are holding a space for a student in a class that is full, and their balance is unpaid after May 31, we may release that space to another student.

-Mando & Banjo Week, June 28-July 4, features classes in bluegrass, old-time, Celtic, swing/jazz, newgrass & more for both instruments as well as a few classes in guitar accompaniment.
+Mando & Banjo Week, June 27-July 3, features classes in bluegrass, old-time, Celtic, swing/jazz, newgrass & more for both instruments as well as a few classes in guitar accompaniment.
 The program continues to be integrated with Fiddle Week through common jams and Band Sessions that encourage players in both programs to form bands that will work up a few tunes throughout the week.
-New faces to this year’s staff include mandolinists Joe K. Walsh and Radim Zenkl, with newcomer Conor Hearn doing double duty on Irish mandolin/tenor banjo and guitar.
+Mandolinists Joe K. Walsh and Radim Zenkl return to the staff after a brief hiatus, with newcomer Conor Hearn doing double duty on Irish mandolin/tenor banjo and guitar.
 Mike Marshall heads up the mandolin staff, which also includes bluegrass greats John Reischman and Alan Bibey, progressive mandolinist Matt Flinner, swing mandolinist Don Stiernberg, classical master Caterina Lichtenberg, blues player Steve James, and guitarist Ed Dodson.
 Tony Trischka and Bill Evans will be instructing the bluegrass banjo players, and old-time pickers Paul Brown and Terri McMurray will teach clawhammer-style banjo.
 Lynn Dudenbostel will once again be onhand to offer repair services.

-Traditional Song Week, July 5-11, promotes a wide variety of traditional singing styles.
-For next year, Coordinator Julee Glaub Weems’ program welcomes the ‘freedom songs’ of Reggie Harris, Irish singers Cathy Jordan, Mairéad Ní Mhaonaigh and Dáithí Sproule, gospel choir leader Kathy Bullock, Master Music Maker and host of NPR’s Thistle & Shamrock Fiona Ritchie, multi-talented Appalachian musicians Josh Goforth and Sheila Kay Adams, Riders in the Sky’s Ranger Doug, folk songwriter Joe Newberry, Karl Scully from the Four Irish Tenors, Nashville guitarist Tim May, old-time country musician Mark Weems and Sing Out!
+Traditional Song Week, July 4-10, promotes a wide variety of traditional singing styles.
+For next year, Coordinator Julee Glaub Weems’ program welcomes the ‘freedom songs’ of Reggie Harris, Irish singers Cathy Jordan and Dáithí Sproule, gospel choir leader Kathy Bullock, Master Music Maker and host of NPR’s Thistle & Shamrock Fiona Ritchie, multi-talented Appalachian musician Josh Goforth, Riders in the Sky’s Ranger Doug, National Heritage Award-winning ballad singer Sheila Kay Adams, Karl Scully from the Four Irish Tenors, Nashville guitarist Tim May, old-time country musician Carl Jones and Sing Out!
 Radio founder Matt Watroba.

-Celtic Week, July 12-18, welcomes some new staff members in Solas fiddler Winifred Horan, whistle player Brian Holleran, and Chieftains guitarist Will MacMorran.
+Celtic Week, July 11-17, welcomes some new staff members in Solas fiddler Winifred Horan, whistle player Brian Holleran, and Chieftains guitarist Will MacMorran.
 Also back after a brief spell is Scottish fiddler Laura Risk.
-Returning staff include fiddlers Liz Carroll, Gerry O’Connor, Mari Black, Katie McNally, Liz Knowles, Andrew Finn Magill and Caitlin Warbelow, singer Dave Curley, bodhran player Anna Colliton, singer Dáithí Sproule, Irish guitarist and singer John Doyle, Lúnasa’s Cillian Vallely and Kevin Crawford, guitarist Eamon O’Leary, Irish singer and flute player Nuala Kennedy, Celtic Week Host John Skelton, ballad singer Len Graham, harper/concertina player Gráinne Hambly, piper Kieran O’Hare, harper Billy Jackson, sean nós dancer Siobhan Butler, Scottish singer Ed Miller, fret wizard Robin Bullock and accordionist John Whelan.
-Our final slot, for a mandolin/tenor banjo instructor should be filled by the time you read this.
-Check our website for updates.
+Returning staff include fiddlers Liz Carroll, Gerry O’Connor, Mari Black, Katie McNally, Andrew Finn Magill and Caitlin Warbelow, singer Dave Curley, bodhran player Anna Colliton, singer Dáithí Sproule, Irish guitarist and singer John Doyle, Lúnasa’s Cillian Vallely and Kevin Crawford, guitarist Eamon O’Leary, Irish singer and flute player Nuala Kennedy, Celtic Week Host John Skelton, ballad singer Len Graham, harper/concertina player Gráinne Hambly, harper Billy Jackson, sean nós dancer Siobhan Butler, Scottish singer Ed Miller, fret wizard Robin Bullock, mandolin/tenor banjo instructor Dave Cory and accordionist John Whelan.
+Check our website for staff updates.

-Old-Time Music & Dance Week, July 19-25, is one of the Gathering’s original programs and its oldest.
-Coordinator Erynn Marshall has lined up another great staff, featuring Eddie Bond, Kirk Sutphin, Rhys Jones, Jeff Claus, Rick Good, M.J.
-Epps, Judy Hyman, Cary Fridley, Paul Kovac, Bob Carlin, Ben Nelson, Ron Pen, Ellie Grace, Lloyd Wright, Beverly Smith, Emily Schaad, Charlie & Nancy Hartness, Sharon Leahy-Good, John Herrmann, Gordy Hinners, Rodney Sutton, Trish Kilby-Fore, Kevin Fore, Nokosee Fields, Becky Hill and Karen Mueller.
-Guest Master Artists include Bruce Greene, Don Pedi, Thomas Maupin, Daniel Rothwell and more.
+Old-Time Music & Dance Week, July 18-24, is one of the Gathering’s original programs and its oldest.
+Coordinator Erynn Marshall has lined up another great staff, featuring Eddie Bond, Kirk Sutphin, Carl Jones, Jeff Claus, Rick Good, M.J.
+Epps, Judy Hyman, Cary Fridley, Paul Kovac, Bob Carlin, Ben Nelson, Ron Pen, Ellie Grace, Lloyd Wright, Beverly Smith, Emily Schaad, Charlie & Nancy Hartness, Sharon Leahy-Good, John Herrmann, Gordy Hinners, Rodney Sutton, Jake Blount, Mattias Thedens, Nokosee Fields, Becky Hill and Karen Mueller.
+Guest Master Artists include Bruce Greene, Don Pedi, Thomas Maupin, Daniel Rothwell, Bob Herring & the Red Herrings, Bobby Taylor and Jim & Joyce Cauthen.
 Classes will include fiddle, banjo, guitar, mandolin, bass, clogging, square dance, dance calling, southern harmony singing, string band, shaped-note singing and more.

-Guitar Week, July 26-August 1, offers classes in fingerstyle and flatpicking guitar in a wide variety of styles, as well as ukulele.
-Coordinator Greg Ruby brings back a number of old friends including Master Music Maker Al Petteway, David Grisman guitarist Grant Gordy, master of many styles Mike Dowling, fingerstylists Clive Carroll, Jamie Stillway, Steve Baughman, Gonzalo Bergara, and blues players Steve James, David Jacobs-Strain and Scott Ainslie, Celtic guitarists Robin Bullock and Tony McManus, jazz guitarist Sean McGowan, bluegrass player Ed Dodson and percussive fingerstylist Vicki Genfan.
+Guitar Week, July 25-31, offers classes in fingerstyle and flatpicking guitar in a wide variety of styles, as well as ukulele.
+Coordinator Greg Ruby brings back a number of old friends including Master Music Maker Al Petteway, David Grisman guitarist Grant Gordy, master of many styles Mike Dowling, fingerstylists Clive Carroll, Christie Lenée, Steve Baughman, Gonzalo Bergara, and blues players Steve James, David Jacobs-Strain and Scott Ainslie, Celtic guitarists Robin Bullock and Tony McManus, jazz guitarist Sean McGowan, bluegrass player Ed Dodson and percussive fingerstylist Yasmin Williams.
 Gerald Ross returns to teach ukulele and new this year is Cory Seznec, whose well-traveled style has many influences, from New Orleans to Paris to Ethiopia.
-Guitar tech Randy Hughes will offer maintenance tips, and this year’s Luthier’s Exhibit will feature the guitars of master luthiers John Slobod (www.circaguitars.com), Tom Doerr (www.doerrguitars.com) and more, as well as a selection of amazing instruments from the inventory of Dream Guitars (www.dreamguitars.com) located in nearby Weaverville, NC.
+This year’s Luthier’s Exhibit will feature the guitars of master luthiers John Slobod (www.circaguitars.com), Tom Doerr (www.doerrguitars.com) Laurent Brondel (www.laurentbrondel.com), Gage Halland (www.hallandguitars.com) and Michael Bashkin (www.bashkinguitars.com), as well as a selection of amazing instruments from the inventory of Dream Guitars (www.dreamguitars.com) located in nearby Weaverville, NC.